Saqib Haider Karbalai: Service in Syria

-Later around 2012 and 2013 the former members of Tehreek-e-Jafaria Pakistan and Sipah-e-Muhammad Pakistan (including Haider) left Pakistan for Syria in order to protect the shrine of Zaynab bint Ali in Sayyidah Zaynab, South of Damascus which was under threat of Sunni Islamist-Jihadist Syrian Rebels.
+Later around 2012 and 2013 the former members of Tehreek-e-Jafaria Pakistan and Sipah-e-Muhammad Pakistan (including Haider) left Pakistan for Syria in order to protect the shrine of Zaynab bint Ali in Sayyidah Zaynab, South of Damascus which was under threat of ISIL, Al-Qaeda and other extremist Sunni Islamist-Salafi Jihadist Anti-Shia Syrian Rebel groups.
 They joined and fought initially as part of the Shia Syrian Abu al-Fadhal al-Abbas brigade and later the Shia Afghan Fatemiyoun Brigade during the early years of the Syrian civil war, before forming the Zainebiyoun Brigade as a Shia Pakistani volunteer group, which was formed soon after the Fatemiyoun Brigade under the orders of IRGC's Quds Force.

 Following the Arab Spring in 2011, Haider was tasked by Iran's Islamic Revolutionary Guard Corps (IRGC) to command Shia Pakistanis in the Syrian Civil War against ISIL.
 Originally around 2012 or 2013, under the command of Haider, Pakistani Shias fought as part of the Shia Syrian Abu al-Fadhal al-Abbas brigade and later as part of the Shia Afghan Fatemiyoun brigade during the early years of the Syrian civil war.

 Later in 2014 he founded Zainebiyoun Brigade, with the help of Qasem Soleimani, as a Shia Pakistani volunteer group and IRGC appointed him as a Commander-In-Chief of the brigade.

 The IRGC appointed Haider and Shia Afghan Ali Reza Tavassoli as Chief Commanders of the Zainebiyoun and Fatemiyoun brigades respectively, mainly appointed by Qasem Soleimani, the erstwhile Iranian commander of the IRGC's Quds Force.
 Both Haider and Reza became the commanders of Shia volunteer fighters from Pakistan and Afghanistan respectively, with training and funding from Iran to defend the Shia holy shrines from ISIL and it's subgroups in Syria and to a lesser extent, Iraq.
 They both served as the commanders of their respective Brigades until their deaths.